Loading [MathJax]/jax/output/CommonHTML/jax.js

 We can now show that all of the usual relationships between contour integrals and holomorphic functions hold for Banach-valued functions.
 In particular, we will show:

-since it is easy to show using linearity and boundedness of $\Lambda$ that $\Lambda f$ is holomorphic in the usual sense.
-One then appeals to the standard fact in Banach spaces that if $\Lambda(x)$ vanishes for every bounded linear functional $\Lambda,$ we must have $x = 0.$ Similarly, we have
+since it is easy to show using linearity and boundedness of Λ that Λf is holomorphic in the usual sense.
+One then appeals to the standard fact in Banach spaces that if Λ(x) vanishes for every bounded linear functional Λ, we must have x=0.
+Similarly, we have

 hence

 The third theorem can be proven using the same argument used to prove the equivalence of holomorphic and analytic functions in ordinary complex analysis, together with our knowledge from the previous section of when integrals and sums can be interchanged.
-Let $f$ be holomorphic at $z_0,$ and consider a circle $C$ of radius $r$ centered at $z_0$ such that the whole closed disc it contains lies in $\Omega.$ Then for any $z$ in that disc, we have
+Let f be holomorphic at z0, and consider a circle C of radius r centered at z0 such that the whole closed disc it contains lies in Ω. Then for any z in that disc, we have

 Expanding the integrand in terms of a geometric series, we have